fridge-cms/fridge-cms.github.io/pages/docs/getting-started/index.md

 After logging into Fridge for the first time, you are presented with a clean slate.
 This is on purpose as a Fridge should not make any assumptions about what kind of content you need or don't need for your project.
 As such, create a content type to get started!

+To create a new content type, click the + symbol next to the Content title in the sidebar.
+Go ahead and give your content type a name!

 ### Adding Parts

 _Parts_ are a piece of content used to describe a content type.
 For example, if you are reading a website article, you can think of the _Title, Url, Meta Title, Author, Date, Body, Comments_ as different parts of the article.
 There's no limit to how many parts you can add to any particular content type.
 Construct content types as simple or as complex as you need.

+To add a part to your content type, click the Add button.
+Clicking on the new part will open up the following options:
+* __Label__ - The display name of this part of the content.
+Using the blog post example, this may be Title.
+* __Name__ - The name you will use to access this part of the content through the API.
+This should be a slugged name.
+* __Hint__ - Used as helper text for a user to know what to enter into this part of the content.
+* __Required?__ - Choose if this should be a required field when entering content into this part.
+If left blank, you will not be able to save the content.
+* __Display Size__ - The display width of the part in the dashboard.
+The dashboard uses a 3 column grid to display content, which can be customized to a 2 or 1 column grid in the content type settings.
+* __Type__ - Set the type of content this part will contain.
+For more information here, please see the [Content Type Reference](/docs/content-types/) page
+* __Default Value__ - If you would like this content to have a default value, you may set this here.
+* __Formatting__ - Set whether this content type will allow HTML formatting or plain text.

+Clicking again on the top bar of the Part will close the menu.
+Continue to add some more parts to your content type!

 ### Options